 Maui-raised Hawaiian artist, Ka’imi Hanano’eau, wears a lot of hats.
 He is a musician, soundman, community do-gooder, and merman.
-When people first meet Ka`imi, the 6’4 musician seems quiet and a bit shy.
 While some might take his mellow demeanor too laid back, those in the entertainment recognize him to be an accomplished musician and one of the hardest working artists in town.

 A respectful and kind-hearted individual who loves to inspire others, Kaʻimi was born and named “Kaʻimihananoʻeau” by his Aunty Napua Stevens, a well-known Hawaiian entertainer, singer, hula dancer, musician, and author.